Understanding your Keyword Planner statistics and traffic forecasts

 - Clickthrough rate ("CTR"): The ratio of the number of clicks that your ad might receive divided by the number of times your ad might be shown (which we call an impression).

 - Average cost-per-click ("Avg.
 CPC"): The average amount you might pay for a click.
 We automatically adjust the final amount you're charged for a click, which is known as your actual cost-per-click (actual CPC), so you pay only one cent more than the minimum amount required to keep your ad's position.
-Therefore, the displayed amount may be lower than the overall cost estimate range for all keywords, or the CPC bid already in place for your ad group.
+Therefore, the displayed amount may be lower than the overall cost forecast range for all keywords, or the CPC bid already in place for your ad group.

 Keep in mind that historical stats like average monthly searches are only shown for exact match.
 For example, let's say your keyword is dark chocolate.
 If you want to check that keyword's average monthly searches, we'll show you the same exact match stats whether you use a broad, phrase, or exact match type with dark chocolate.
-Traffic estimates like clicks and cost, on the other hand, do take into account keyword match types.
-For example, if you get estimates for a list of broad match keywords, we'll take into account any overlap between those keywords.
+Traffic forecasts like clicks and cost, on the other hand, do take into account keyword match types.
+For example, if you get forecasts for a list of broad match keywords, we'll take into account any overlap between those keywords.

 Breaking down your results by device and location